If I were a (Db)car pen ter,

 would you miss your (Db)col ored box

-your low soft shoes (Eb)shin ing?
+your low shoes (Eb)shin ing?

 (Db)Save my love through (Eb)lone li ness,